EthBuilders/EthBuildersNYC-website/README.md

 We can shoot to have something like [BitDevs.org](https://bitdevs.org/)

 Later on, we can get more ambitious.
 But let's keep it simple for now.

+## Tech:
+Let's aim to use:
+- React
+- ES6
+- regular old css